prominenceai/deepstream-services-library/docs/overview.md

 ---
 ## RTSP Stream Connection Management
+RTSP Source Components have "built-in" stream connection management for detecting and resolving a stream disconnection.

-When creating an RTSP Source, the client application can specify a `next-buffer-timeout` as the maximum time to wait in seconds for each new frame buffer before the Source's Stream Manager -- determining that the connection has been lost -- resets the Source and tries to reconnect.
+When creating a RTSP Source, the client application can specify a `next-buffer-timeout` defined as: *the maximum time to wait in seconds for each new frame buffer before the Source's Stream Manager -- determining that the connection has been lost -- resets the Source and tries to reconnect.*

 The Stream manager uses two client settable parameters to control the reconnection behavior.

-1. `sleep` - the time to sleep between a failed connection and a new reconnection atempt.
+1. `sleep` - the time to sleep between failed connection atempts, in units of seconds.
 2. `timeout` - the maximum time to wait for an asynchronous state change to complete before determining that reconnection has failed - also in seconds.

 Note: Setting the reconnection timeout to a value less than the device's socket timeout can result in the Stream failing to connect.
-Both parameters are set to defaults when the Source is created as defined in `dslapi.h`
+Both parameters are set to defaults when the Source is created, defined in `dslapi.h` as:
 ```C
 #define DSL_RTSP_RECONNECTION_SLEEP_S    4
 #define DSL_RTSP_RECONNECTION_TIMEOUT_S  30
 ```

-The client can register a `state-change-listener` callback function to be notified on every Source's change-of-state to monitor the connection process and update the reconnection parameters when needed.
+The client can register a `state-change-listener` callback function to be notified on every change-of-state, to monitor the connection process and update the reconnection parameters when needed.

+Expanding on the [Smart Recording](#smart-recording) example above,

 ```Python
 ##